U.S. Route 20 in Iowa: Related route

-Iowa Highway 946's short route begins at a partial trumpet interchange along the US 61 / US 151 expressway.
+Iowa Highway 946 (Iowa 946) is a short route that begins at a partial trumpet interchange along the US 61/US 151 expressway.
 Northbound traffic passes beneath the expressway and joins southbound traffic on Locust Street.
-In the half-mile (0.5 mi) between US 61 / US 151 and US 20, Iowa 946 passes a light industrial area containing a Hy-Vee grocery store.
+In the half-mile (0.5 mi) between US 61/US 151 and US 20, Iowa 946 passes a light industrial area containing a Hy-Vee grocery store.

-Iowa 946 intersects U.S. Highway 20, known locally as Dodge Street, at a signal-controlled intersection.
+Iowa 946 intersects US 20, known locally as Dodge Street, at a signal-controlled intersection.
 Immediately east of this intersection is the approach to the Julien Dubuque Bridge, which carries US 20 across the Mississippi River into East Dubuque, Illinois.
-Iowa 946 continues north on Locust for 1000 ft through another light industrial area.
-At the edge of downtown Dubuque, Highway 946 turns east for 600 ft where it meets US 61 / US 151 just west of Dubuque's Ice Harbor.

-Iowa 946 was created along Locust Street upon the staggered completion of an expressway starting in 1991 which relocated U.S. Highway 52, U.S. Highway 61, and U.S. Highway 151 away from Locust Street and closer to the Mississippi River.
+Iowa 946 continues north on Locust Street for 1000 ft through another light industrial area.
+At the edge of downtown Dubuque, Iowa 946 turns east for 600 ft where it meets US 61/US 151 just west of Dubuque's Ice Harbor.
+Iowa 946 was created along Locust Street upon the staggered completion of an expressway starting in 1991 which relocated US 52, US 61, and US 151 away from Locust Street and closer to the Mississippi River.
 The new expressway carried the three routes beneath the approach to the Julien Dubuque Bridge, making a direct intersection impossible.
 Since all four routes are U.S. Highways and come from all directions, it was imperative to keep the routes connected.
-With the completion of the Southwest Arterial around the southern edge of Dubuque, US 52 has been rerouted away from the Downtown area.
+With the completion of the Southwest Arterial around the southern edge of Dubuque, US 52 has been rerouted away from the downtown area.